RoamGuru Roam Guru

 Walk across it first thing in the morning, before the coaches arrive.
 The deck sways slightly underfoot—just enough to remind you that you're suspended 245 feet above the Avon Gorge.
 Look down through the gaps between the planks (if you dare) to see the river far below.
 Read the plaques bolted to the towers: they tell the story of Sarah Ann Henley, who jumped from the bridge in 1885 and survived because her voluminous Victorian skirts acted as a parachute.

 The Visitor Centre is free and worth fifteen minutes for the engineering history, but the real experience is standing on the Clifton side at sunset, watching the light fade over the gorge while the bridge's lamps flicker on one by one.
-The White Lion Bar at the Avon Gorge Hotel has a terrace with the best evening views—order a pint of Butcombe and watch the bridge turn orange, then gold, then disappear into the dark.
+The White Lion Bar at the Avon Gorge Hotel (Sion Hill, BS8 4LD) has a terrace with the best evening views—order a pint of Butcombe and watch the bridge turn orange, then gold, then disappear into the dark.

 Harbourside: Where Bristol Actually Lives